College of Arts and Sciences

 In addition, students may apply for the Norman and Carmelita Teeter Undergraduate Research Award, regardless of whether they seek grant funds through the CAS Undergraduate Research and Scholarly Activity Grant Competition.
 These awards are intended to recognize the most outstanding student projects for the academic year.
 One set of awards will be made each spring semester.
 However, students may apply for the awards in either fall or spring semester, and all will be entered into one pool.
 Each project that receives recognition will receive a monetary award, amount yet to be determined.

 A completed application must be submitted by a full-time faculty member in the College of Arts and Sciences along with the student researcher.
-A completed application will include all the following and received in the College Office, Morgan Hall 114, no later than noon on Monday, October 6, 2014, for fall semester applications:
+A completed application will include all the following and received in the College Office, Morgan Hall 114, no later than noon on Friday, February 13, 2015, for spring semester applications:

 - A completed typed or word-processed application form